-Record a Constitutional Oath supporting the protection to and from your State and Country Constitution.
+Record a Constitutional Oath supporting the protection to and from your State and Country Constitution through and by the American Declaration of Independence.

-Record a Constitutional Oath supporting the protection to and from your State and Country Constitution.
+Record a Constitutional Oath supporting the protection to and from your State and Country Constitution through and by the American Declaration of Independence.

-‘ I, Citizen, affirm that it is the truth, the whole truth, and nothing but the truth: that I support the Constitutions of the United States’ State of (STATE) and the United States of America for the protection—to and from the same; that I take this obligation freely, without any purpose of evasion or mental reservation; that at this historical moment—I signal my willful intent to well and faithfully create this record—so help me Citizens and Nature. ’
+‘ I, Citizen, affirm that it is the truth, the whole truth, and nothing but the truth that through and by the Declaration of Independence I support the Constitutions of the United States’: State of (STATE) and the United States of America for the protection—to and from the same; that I take this obligation freely, without any purpose of evasion or mental reservation, that at this historical moment—I signal my willful intent to well and faithfully create this record—so help me Citizens and Nature. ’

-‘ I, Citizen, affirm that it is the truth, the whole truth, and nothing but the truth: that I support the Constitutions of the United States’ State of (STATE) and the United States of America for the protection—to and from the same; that I take this obligation freely, without any purpose of evasion or mental reservation; that at this historical moment—with terms for the directivity of time—I signal my willful intent to well and faithfully create this record—so help me Citizens and Nature. ’
+‘ I, Citizen, affirm that it is the truth, the whole truth, and nothing but the truth that through and by the Declaration of Independence I support the Constitutions of the United States’: State of (STATE) and the United States of America for the protection—to and from the same; that I take this obligation freely, without any purpose of evasion or mental reservation, that at this historical moment—with terms for the directivity of time—I signal my willful intent to well and faithfully create this record—so help me Citizens and Nature. ’

 Example of another Oath: